-Daytona Beach is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities, Daytona Beach isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Daytona Beach are a mix of both white- and blue-collar jobs.
 Overall, Daytona Beach is a city of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in Daytona Beach who work in sales jobs (13.11%), office and administrative support (12.53%), and food service (9.95%).

-One of the nice things about Daytona Beach is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.
+Daytona Beach is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

 The per capita income in Daytona Beach in 2018 was $24,360, which is lower middle income relative to Florida and the nation.
 This equates to an annual income of $97,440 for a family of four.
 However, Daytona Beach contains both very wealthy and poor people as well.